Hurricane Ida strengthens, Louisiana braces for severe blow

 NEW ORLEANS (AP) — Forecasters warned residents along the northern Gulf of Mexico coast to rush preparations Saturday ahead of an intensifying Hurricane Ida, which is expected to bring winds as high as 130 mph (209 kph), life-threatening storm surge and flooding rain when it slams ashore in Louisiana on Sunday.

-Coastal highways saw heavy traffic as people moved to get out of the path of Ida, which the National Hurricane Center warned could grow to an extremely dangerous Category 4 storm.
+The National Hurricane Center warned that super-warm Gulf waters could rapidly magnify Ida's destructive power, boosting it from a Category 2 storm to an extremely dangerous Category 4 hurricane in just 18 hours or less.

+Coastal highways saw heavy traffic Saturday as people moved to escape the storm's path.
 Trucks pulling saltwater fishing boats and campers streamed away from the coast Interstate 65 in south Alabama.
 Traffic jams clogged Interstate 10 heading out of New Orleans.

 “We’re going to catch it head-on,” said Bebe McElroy as she prepared to leave her home in the coastal Louisiana village of Cocodrie.
 “I’m just going around praying, saying, ‘Dear Lord, just watch over us.’”